2015 Motor Vehicle Use Map (MVUM)

 - Relative to motorized dispersed camping corridors.

 The road, trail, and area designations depicted on these travel maps are identical to the road, trail, and area designations depicted on the current MVUM dated April 15, 2015.
 However, these travel maps are not the official MVUM, and should be used as a supplement to, not a substitute for, the MVUM.

-Refer to the table below to obtain your device-specific travel map.
-Be sure to read the guidance before installation and use of the travel map.
+Download the free digital travel map for your device from the table below.
+Be sure to read the instructions before installation and use of the travel map.

 The MVUM does not restrict where visitors may camp on National Forest System lands.
 However, it does restrict where motor vehicles may be used for the purpose of camping.
 Use of motor vehicles away from designated roads for the sole purpose of camping is permitted on National Forest System lands up to 300 feet from the edge of a designated road where indicated by the MVUM's "dispersed camping" symbol .
 Also, visitors may park alongside any designated road's edge and walk to their campsite anywhere on National Forest System lands, except where specifically prohibited as indicated in closure orders.
 When parking along a designated road, drivers must pull off the travelled portion of the roadway to permit the safe passage of traffic.

 Note there are scheduled seasonal closures and openings of some roads and areas, such as roads only opened during hunting season to allow game retrieval, and Quiet Areas designed to provide an enhanced hunting experience or protect seasonal game habitats.

 Top of page

 Back to Maps & Publications